znueni/Jiggle/README.md

 This avoids automatic forced locking by inactivity.

 And since it is just a plain text file with a Powershell script, it runs using the Windows supplied Powershell.
+No executable, no dependencies.

 # Setup
 1. Download the script [Jiggle.ps1](Jiggle.ps1) (or copy & paste or email/message the text to you, depending if you have download restrictions) and save it as a simple text file (e.g. jiggle.ps1)